webtrees/webtrees.github.io/faq/pgv-html.md

 title: FAQ - PGV HTML
 ---

-# FAQ - Embedded HTML no longer appears processed before display #
+## Embedded HTML no longer appears processed before display

 PhpGedView stores HTML code in an encoded form.
 For example, `<` and `>` encoded as `&amp;lt;` and `&amp;gt;`.  webtrees stores HTML code in its original form.